USDA Provides Program Updates to Sheep Industry

-Revisions to the import regulations for sheep and sheep products should be published for comment by the end of the year, according to Clifford.
+Revisions to import regulations for sheep and sheep products should be published for comment by the end of the year, according to Clifford.
 Sheep and sheep product export opportunities will become easier to address when the World Organization for Animal Health (OIE) changes the BSE classification for the United States.
-A vote on a new BSE classification for the United States is expected at the OIE meeting later this month.
+A vote on a new BSE classification for the United States was expected at the OIE meeting at the end of May.

 Clifford stated that he was very pleased with the work of the federal-state-industry partnership that has led to the current low prevalence of scrapie and that the hard work through those joint efforts, along with past appropriated federal funds, got us to this point.
-He also commented that as the prevalence of scrapie reduces, it takes more surveillance to find the last pockets of infection (a needle in a haystack scenario) and thus more funding is needed in the future.
+He also commented that as the prevalence of scrapie reduces, it takes more surveillance to find the last pockets of infection (a needle in the haystack scenario) and, thus, more funding is needed in the future.

-Commenting on sheepmeat exports, Clifford stated that he has met with Foreign Agriculture Service (FAS) and U.S. trade representative staff and expressed APHIS/VS willingness to proceed with those agencies towards efforts to open trade channels.
+Commenting on sheepmeat exports, Clifford stated that he has met with Foreign Agriculture Service (FAS) and U.S. Trade Representatives staff and expressed APHIS/VS willingness to proceed with those agencies towards efforts to open trade channels.

-"A call for nominations to the National Sheep Industry Improvement Center (NSIIC) and to the American Lamb Board (ALB) was posted this week," began Craig Morris, Ph.D., deputy administrator, Livestock and Seed Division, Agriculture Marketing Service (AMS).
+“A call for nominations to the National Sheep Industry Improvement Center (NSIIC) and to the American Lamb Board (ALB) was posted this week,” began Craig Morris, Ph.D., deputy administrator, Livestock, Poultry and Seed Division, Agriculture Marketing Service (AMS).

 Morris emphasized his excitement that AMS and the industry, through funding received from ALB and NSIIC, will be conducting a field trial very soon on the instrument evaluation of lamb carcasses.
 The project will be a two-phased approach to hopefully finalize an AMS voluntary standard for yield and quality and to evaluate the benefits and return on the investment to the industry.